 On the other hand, when people are paying a king’s ransom for tickets, they want to know what to expect.
 That’s understandable.
 Perhaps it is the reviewer’s responsibility to try some sort of rating system?
 Alright, we say, but with some caveats.

-It is difficult to rate theatre because there are so many different reasons and ways a production might effect me.
-For example, one might find it valuable to see new plays because they are new, especially if the playwright has shown promise with other productions or is tackling a particularly important subject.
+It is difficult to rate theatre because there are so many different reasons and ways a production might be great or not-so-great, often at the same time.
+For example, one might find it valuable to see new plays simpliy because they are new, especially if the playwright has shown promise with other productions or is tackling a particularly important subject.
 But if the result is boring nevertheless, does it deserve a low ranking?
 Maybe the company should be encouraged for having tackled something hard?
 What to do… what to do.

 There’s no easy answer.
-But after some soul searching, TheatreStorm has decided to begin instituting a rating system for our reviews.
+But after some soul searching, TheatreStorm has committed to a rating system for our reviews.
 We’re biting the bullet.
 Here’s the code, with explanations.

 4 Stars: Highly recommended.
 4 Stars indicates top tier, just short of “must see”.